 Most will require a trade-in and post-paid plan.
 If you’re on a prepaid plan or have a super old phone model, you’re usually out of luck and won’t qualify for new phone promotions.
 If you have a phone model less than three years old, find out if your phone is eligible for trade-in, and you are on a Big Three carrier, you might be in luck.
 Here’s a breakdown:

-T-Mobile: If you’re already a customer and on any unlimited postpaid plan, you qualify for new phone promotions.
-As is the norm across carriers, you’ll get a bigger discount if you’re a new T-Mobile customer or if you add a line to your account.
+AT&T: If you’re already a customer and on any unlimited postpaid plan, you qualify for new phone promotions.

 Now that you’ve got some general knowledge on what to look out for let’s look at those two paths you can take to find the best deal on the phone you want.